Implementation Approach

 • Depend on patient-identifiable data

-Data & Infrastructure
+Data and Infrastructure

 Pathway Grid is designed to operate without storing confidential or patient-identifiable data.